jina-ai/jina/docs/get-started/comparing-to-alternatives.md

 such as **Seldon Core**.

 Seldon is designed to serve and expose machine learning models of different kinds, such as classifiers, regressors and others.
-This is done by deploying model artifacts from different ML frameworks, in predefined ways.
+This is done by deploying model artifacts from different ML frameworks in predefined ways.

 Jina, on the other hand, is built from the ground up for *end-to-end neural search applications*, and brings along an entire neural search ecosystem, including [DocArray](https://docarray.jina.ai/) and [Finetuner](https://finetuner.jina.ai/).
-Furthermore, Jina gives *all the power to the user*, letting them define their own logic, in a pythonic way.
+Furthermore, Jina gives *all the power to the user*, letting them define their own logic, in a Pythonic way.

-## Comparing to Vector databases
+## Comparing to vector databases

 Another natural comparison within the neural search ecosystem is between Jina and vector databases.

-The main distinction is the following: Jina is **not** a Vector database.
+The main distinction is the following: Jina is **not** a vector database.

 Jina is a *neural search framework* to build complete *end-to-end search applications*.
 With the power of *DocumentArray* and *Executors*, Jina allows the user to integrate external vector databases into a